suffolklibraries/lgc/content/collections/events/get-suffolk-reading-story-trail-1.md

         type: text
         text: 'Collect a map from your local library and weave your way round a storytelling trail and listen to some wonderful tales.
 Finish your journey back at the library, and sign up for the Summer Reading Challenge and collect a free book!'
   -
-    type: paragraph
-    content:
-      -
-        type: text
-        text: 'Why not stop and see the street entertainment – Streets are Alive, in the Historic High Street (11:00 – 12:00) before hand.'
-  -
     type: heading
     attrs:
       level: 3